burakayy7/blog--old/_posts/2024-02-07-Autocorrelation, Moving-Average,&-More.md

 And that's it!!
 I have left out a lot of key information, to keep it short. **So please view this online textbook for more: [otext](https://otexts.com/fpp3/MA.html)**

+If you would like to suggest anything, please let me know!